Dgollogly13/ml_earthquakes_to_tsunamis/README.md

-# Utilizing Machine Learning to Predict Tsunamis from Earthquake data
+# Predicting Tsunamis with Machine Learning

 The goal of this challenge ....